 These priorities include:

-We also collaborate with other institutions including the University of Michigan, the University of Illinois at Urbana-Champaign, Texas A&M Qatar, HBKU and Qatar University.
+We collaborate with stakeholders and institutions including the University of Michigan, the University of Illinois at Urbana-Champaign, Texas A&M Qatar and Qatar University.

 Projects that illustrate the diversity of activities within the Cyber Security group include: